fred-mba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: chomd 007 hello ==> sets NO permissions to the owner, NO permissions to the group, and all the permisions the world.

 9-John_Doe: chomd 753 hello ==> sets the mode of the file hello to this format [-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello].

+10-mirror_permissions: chmod --reference=olleh hello ==> sets the mode of the file hello the same as olleh’s mode.